NikolaosPapas/aisd-wde-07-intro-to-bootstrap/README.md

 ## 7\. **Add Custom Styling**

-You can add custom styles in `assets/styles.css` to override or enhance Bootstrap's default styles.
+You can add custom styles in `styles.css` to override or enhance Bootstrap's default styles.
 For example:

 ```css
 body {